tleemann/road_evaluation/README.md

 Please cite us if you use our code or ressources in your own work, for instance with the following BibTex entry:
 ```
 @inproceedings{rong2022evaluating,
-  title={A Consistent And Efficient Evaluation Strategy for Feature Attribution Methods},
+  title={A Consistent And Efficient Evaluation Strategy for Attribution Methods},
   booktitle={International Conference on Machine Learning},
   author={Rong, Yao and Leemann, Tobias and Borisov, Vadim and Kasneci, Gjergji and Kasneci, Enkelejda},
   year={2022},